-The library has back issues of the following local newspapers:
+The library has microfilm of the following local newspapers:

 The Newport Daily News Index